HHousen/TransformerSum/README.md

 Once the dataset has been converted to the extractive task, it can be used as input to a SentencesProcessor, which has a `add_examples()` function too add sets of `(example, labels)` and a `get_features()` function that returns a TensorDataset of extracted features (`input_ids`, `attention_masks`, `labels`, `token_type_ids`, `sent_rep_token_ids`, `sent_rep_token_ids_masks`).
 Feature extraction runs in parallel and tokenizes text using the tokenizer appropriate for the model specified with `--model_name_or_path`.
 The tokenizer can be changed to another huggingface/transformers tokenizer with the `--tokenizer_name` option.

-The actual ExtractiveSummarizer LightningModule (which is similar to an nn.Module but with a built-in training loop, more info at the [pytorch_lightning documentation](https://pytorch-lightning.readthedocs.io/en/latest/)) implements a `prepare_data()` function, which loads each json file outputted by the [convert_to_extractive.py](convert_to_extractive.py) script,  adds it to a `SentencesProcessor` object (there is one `SentencesProcessor` object for each split of the dataset), and runs `get_features()` once all the exampels have been added.
-This `prepare_data()` function is automatically called by `pytorch_lightning` and it runs in parallel to call `json_to_dataset()`, which is the function that actually adds the loaded examples.

-Data processed into TensorDatasets by a SentencesProcessor will automatically be saved to the path specified by `--data_path`.
-If the training command is run again, then instead of running `get_features()`, the model will load it from file using `torch.load()`.
-The data is only saved after `get_features()` finishes running.
-A single save file is created for each split of the dataset.

 Continuing with the CNN/CM dataset, to train a model for 50,000 steps on the data run: `python main.py --data_path ./cnn_dailymail_processor/cnn_dm --default_save_path ./trained_models --max_steps 50000`.

 The `--data_path` argument specifies where the extractive dataset json file are located.